SC92113/Multi-AI-Agent-System/README.md

 - **Build a crew of AI agents to perform their own specific tasks in a whole product**
 - **Projects**
   - Compose a research writing by multi AI agent system
+  - Automate customer outreach campaign
-  - Perform data analysis by multi AI agent system
+  - Perform financial analysis by multi AI agent system
-  - Build customized resume by multi AI agent system
+  - Customize resume by multi AI agent system

 ### 💡 Key concepts in the project